How We Chose the Best Liveaboard Catamaran

 Lagoon 380 with the jib out

 Whoa, that’s a lot of boats.
-Or, as I like to call them, my newfound friends we can inquire on how to fix this or how to get to that.
-From forums and Facebook groups to people we meet, there’s someone that’s already done what we are trying to do on our model boat.
+Or, as I like to call them, my newfound sailing friends whom we can inquire about how to fix this or get to that.

-Buying a Liveaboard Catamaran
+Buying the Best Liveaboard Catamaran

-Buying a catamaran came with a lot of hard decisions because let’s face it, it’s a lot of money for something you keep putting money into.
 Things like how you want to cruise, how long you want to cruise, and other circumstances will help you decide what catamaran is best for you.

 sailboat crew watching the sunset from the dock

 Our Lagoon might not be the biggest or fastest boat out there.
 But so far, Sunnyside has been the right boat for us.
-She got us out cruising and living this lifestyle, which makes her the best we could ask for.
+She got us out cruising and living this sailing lifestyle, which makes her the best sailboat we could ask for.

 For more about our Lagoon 380 catamaran, check out the link below.